Terraform Provider Overview

 State Management

 Terraform tracks your infrastructure state in a state file.
-For team collaboration, use a remote backend:
+The state — not your API token — records which resources Terraform already manages, so it is what decides whether a plan creates, changes or destroys something.
+For team collaboration, use a remote backend.

 Using DanubeData Object Storage as Backend